 'It’s just amazing,' Local businesses rally to support RVH in Barrie

-BARRIE -- Businesses across Barrie are reaching into their supply stockrooms to help provide the Royal Victoria Regional Health Centre with more Personal Protective Equipment (PPE) in the fight against COVID-19.
+BARRIE -- Businesses across Barrie are reaching into their supply closets and stockrooms to help provide the Royal Victoria Regional Health Centre with more Personal Protective Equipment (PPE) in the fight against COVID-19.

 The RVH Foundation put out a call, asking businesses to donate masks, gloves and other pieces of PPE, and in just 40 hours, the foundation has already gathered several boxes of much-needed supplies.

 “We reached out to a few people, and those few people reached out to others, and it really became a bit of a movement,” says RVH Foundation CEO Eric Dean.

 The equipment, a medley of gloves, masks, clothing and other pieces, is piled high in a small room at the RVH Foundation office.
 They will be delivered to the Royal Victoria Regional Health Centre to be checked and tested before use.

 “Supply is currently okay,” explains Dean.
 “We’re making sure we’re prepared for what’s coming.”